-(e) Independence Day July 4
+(f) Independence Day July 4

-(f) Labor Day First Monday in September
+(g) Labor Day First Monday in September

-(g) Veterans Day November 11
+(h) Veterans Day November 11

-(h) Thanksgiving Day Fourth Thursday in November
+(i) Thanksgiving Day Fourth Thursday in November

-(i) Christmas Day December 25
+(j) Christmas Day December 25

-(j) Special Holidays Other days designated by action of the Chief Administrative annual leave or alternative work schedules.
+(k) Special Holidays Other days designated by action of the Chief Administrative annual leave or alternative work schedules.

-Officer as a full-day or part-day holiday or as a non-work day.
-Religious holidays must not be designated as special holidays as approved absences on these days may be obtained through specifically provided in these regulations as a full-day or partday holiday or as a non-work day.
+Officer as a full-day or part-day holiday or as a non-workday.
+Religious holidays must not be designated as special holidays as approved absences on these days may be obtained through specifically provided in these regulations as a full-day or partday holiday or as a non-workday.

-(k) Substitute Holidays Other days designated by the Chief Administrative Officer or as services to other County agencies.
+(I) Substitute Holidays Other days designated by the Chief Administrative Officer or as services to other County agencies.

-(I) Special Substitute Holidays Other days designated by action of the Chief Administrative
+(m) Special Substitute Holidays Other days designated by action of the Chief Administrative